freyacodes/ukulele/README.md

 ## Host it yourself

 ### Manual
-- Install Java 13.
-Reason being, Java 11 appears to have some issues with Discord's TLS 1.3 and Java 14 has other undiagnosed HTTPS problems.
+- Install Java 17.
+Adoptium has a 17 JDK and JRE downloads available.
+Also, there is Zulu.
 - Make a copy of `ukulele.example.yml` and rename it to `ukulele.yml`
 - Input the bot token [(guide)](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
 - Run `./ukulele` to build and run the application (Windows users use the .bat files via commandline)